T

 +

-Whether you need a visa to visit Amsterdam depends on your nationality.
-Citizens of the EU/EEA and Switzerland do not require a visa.
-Travelers from many other countries, including the USA, Canada, Australia, and the UK, can enter the Schengen Area (which includes the Netherlands) for tourism or business stays of up to 90 days within a 180-day period without a visa.
+Whether you need a visa to enter Amsterdam depends on your nationality.
+Citizens of EU/EEA countries and Switzerland do not require a visa.
+Travelers from many other countries, including the US, Canada, Australia, and the UK, can enter the Schengen Area (which includes the Netherlands) for up to 90 days within a 180-day period without a visa for tourism.